samedayrules/ddns-update-client/README.md

 4. Click `Next` in the `Create Shortcut` dialog box.
 5. Type a name for the new shortcut, and then select `Finish`.
 6. On your Windows desktop, right-click the new shortcut that you just made and select `Properties`.
-7. In the `Target` field, append the full path to the DDNS DUC Python application.
+7. In the `Target` field, append the full path to the Python DUC application.
 8. Select `Ok` in the shortcut properties dialog box.

 The command in the `Target` field above should look something like this: